gi-iitk/gi-iitk.github.io/Alumni.md

 title: Alumni
 description:
 ---
-The laboratory has 21  Ph.D Alumni
+The laboratory has 21  Ph.D Alumni,
-                   188 M.Tech Alumni
+                   188 M.Tech Alumni,and
                    2   M.S Alumni

 ## Alumni  of Geoinformatics Laboratory